 The facility administrator shall establish written procedures for a tool-storage system that ensures accountability.
-Commonly used, mounted tools shall be stored so that a tool's disappearance will not escape attention.
+Commonly used, mounted tools shall be stored so that a tool's disappearance shall not escape attention.

 - 1. Work-detail supervisors shall account for all tools at the end of every work period. - 2.
-Shadow boards shall provide storage for tools that can be mounted, as follows: - One tool per shadow, - Tool and shadow identical in size and shape, and - Color-coded: - White backgrounds for all shadow boards - o Red shadows for restricted tools - Black shadows for non-restricted tools - 3.
-When a tool is removed from the inventory, its shadow shall likewise be removed from the shadow board. - 4.
-Shadow boards accessible to detainees shall have expanded-metal covers and shall be locked when not in use. - 5.
-All restricted tools shall be secured in a central tool room, isolated from the housing units. - 6.
-If maintenance workers are assigned personal shadow boards, the boards must have expanded-metal covers. - 7.
-Infrequently used tools may be stored in individual tool cages with shadow boards, secured by hasp and padlock.
+Shadow boards shall provide storage for tools that can be mounted, as follows: - a. one tool per shadow; - b. tool and shadow identical in size and shape; and - c. color-coded: - 1) white backgrounds for all shadow hoards - 2) red shadows for restricted tools - 3) black shadows for non-restricted tools - 3.
+When a tool is removed from the inventory, its shadow shall likewise be removed from the shadow board; - 4.
+Shadow boards accessible to detainees shall have expanded-metal covers and shall be locked when not in use; - 5.
+All restricted tools shall be secured in a central tool room, isolated from the housing units; - 6.
+If maintenance workers are assigned personal shadow boards, the boards must have expanded-metal covers; - 7.
+Infrequently used tools may be stored in individual tool cages with shadow boards, secured by hasp and padlock:

-- They must be included in the regular inventory checks. - A tag shall indicate the tool has been removed from its cage and a signin/-out board shall indicate area, date, times, and user. - The staff member responsible shall maintain an inventory sheet in the tool cage and provide a copy to the Tool Control Officer. - 8.
-Tools not adaptable to shadow boards shall be kept in a locked drawer or cabinet. - 9.
+- a. they must be included in the regular inventory checks; - b. a tag shall indicate the tool has been removed from its cage and a sign-in/out board shall indicate area, date, times and user; - c. the staff member responsible shall maintain an inventory sheet in the tool cage and provide a copy to the tool control officer; - d.
+Tools not adaptable to shadow boards shall be kept in a locked drawer or cabinet; - e.
 Staff shall not open sterile packs for inventory or any other non-medical reason, except when tampering or theft is suspected, in which case staff shall contact the health services department before opening a pack from which instruments may have been removed.
-To prevent such incidents, sterile packs shall be stored under lock and key at all times. - 10.
+To prevent such incidents, sterile packs shall be stored under lock and key at all times; and - f.
 Individual toolboxes containing tools used on a daily basis must be secured with hasp and padlock.
-The individual responsible for the toolbox shall keep an inventory sheet in the toolbox, and the Tool Control Officer shall maintain copies of all such inventory sheets.
+The individual responsible for the toolbox shall keep an inventory sheet in the toolbox, and the tool control officer shall maintain copies of all such inventory sheets.